Mr. T: Acting roles and other work

-In 1984, he made a motivational video called Be Somebody... or Be Somebody's Fool!.
+In 1984, Mr. T made a motivational video, Be Somebody... or Be Somebody's Fool!.
 He gives helpful advice to children throughout the video; for example, he teaches them how to understand and appreciate their origins, how to dress fashionably without buying designer labels, how to make tripping up look like breakdancing, how to control their anger, and how to deal with peer pressure.
 The video is roughly one hour long, but contains 30 minutes of singing, either by the group of children accompanying him, or by Mr. T himself.
-He sings "Treat Your Mother Right (Treat Her Right)," and also raps a song about growing up in the ghetto and praising God.
+He sings "Treat Your Mother Right (Treat Her Right)", and also raps a song about growing up in the ghetto and praising God.
 The raps in this video were written by Ice-T. Due to its unintentionally comic nature, many clips have been made from this video and shared as Internet memes.
 Also in 1984, he played the protagonist of the TV movie The Toughest Man in the World, as Bruise Brubaker, a bouncer also leading a sports center for teenagers, who takes part in a strong man championship to get funds for the center.
-He also released a rap mini-album called Mr. T's Commandments (Columbia/CBS Records) the same year, featuring seven songs, including the title theme for the aforementioned TV movie.
+He also released a rap mini-album, Mr. T's Commandments (Columbia/CBS Records) the same year.
+It features seven songs, including the title theme for the aforementioned TV film.
 In much the same tone as his motivational video, it instructed children to stay in school and to stay away from drugs.
 He followed it up the same year with a second album, titled Mr. T's Be Somebody... or Be Somebody's Fool!
-(MCA Records), featuring music from the eponymous film.
+(MCA), featuring music from the eponymous film.

-During those busy years, he made numerous appearances in television shows, most notably hosting the 15th episode of the 10th season of Saturday Night Live, along with Hulk Hogan.
-He had previously appeared on Saturday Night Live (season 8) in October 1982, fresh from his role in Rocky III, in a recurring skit by Eddie Murphy called "Mr. Robinson Neighborhood" (making a reference to one of his lines in the movie : "Hello boys and girls.
+During those busy years, he made numerous appearances in television shows, most notably hosting the 15th episode of the 10th season of Saturday Night Live, along with Hulk Hogan, both of whom were featured in Rocky III.
+Mr. T had previously appeared on Saturday Night Live (season 8) in October 1982, fresh from his role in Rocky III, in a recurring skit by Eddie Murphy called "Mr. Robinson Neighborhood" (making a reference to one of his lines in the movie : "Hello boys and girls.
 The new word for today... is PAIN.").

 On January 19, 1985, he introduced Rich Little at the nationally televised 50th Presidential Inaugural Gala, the day before the second inauguration of Ronald Reagan.